Analyzing Catcha Investment (CHAA) and Its Competitors

-Catcha Investment (NYSE:CHAA – Get Rating) is one of 683 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
-We will compare Catcha Investment to similar businesses based on the strength of its earnings, dividends, analyst recommendations, institutional ownership, risk, profitability and valuation.
+Catcha Investment (NYSE:CHAA – Get Rating) is one of 682 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its competitors?
+We will compare Catcha Investment to similar businesses based on the strength of its analyst recommendations, profitability, institutional ownership, earnings, valuation, dividends and risk.

+This table compares Catcha Investment and its competitors’ net margins, return on equity and return on assets.

-66.5% of Catcha Investment shares are held by institutional investors.
-Comparatively, 50.7% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-23.4% of shares of all “Holding & other investment offices” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+66.5% of Catcha Investment shares are owned by institutional investors.
+Comparatively, 52.3% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+22.5% of shares of all “Holding & other investment offices” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This is a breakdown of recent ratings and recommmendations for Catcha Investment and its rivals, as reported by MarketBeat.
+This is a summary of current ratings and recommmendations for Catcha Investment and its competitors, as provided by MarketBeat.com.

 |Sell Ratings